FoalTS/foal/docs/tutorials/simple-todo-list/3-the-todo-model.md

 > FoalTS uses [TypeORM](http://typeorm.io), a complete *Object-Relational Mapping*, to communicate with the database(s).
 In TypeORM, simple models are called *entities* and are classes decorated with the `Entity` decorator.

+> Every new project in FoalTS uses an `SQLite` database as it does not require any additional installation.
+But TypeORM supports many other databases.
+We will keep this one in this tutorial for simplicity.

 Open the file `todo.entity.ts` in the `src/app/entities` directory and add a `text` column.

 ```typescript